SIIA’s policy regarding cancellations is as follows:

 CODiE Award Rules

-Assignment of Judges.
-All nominated products are assigned two judges.
-If you feel a judge is not the right fit to review your product, notify the Awards Director within the first week of the judging process.
+Assignment of Judges: All nominated products are assigned two Judges.
+If you feel a Judge is not the right fit to review your product, notify the CODiE Awards within the first week of the judging process.

-Each product entry will require one hour demos with two assigned expert reviewers between February 6 and April 7, 2023.
-If a live demo is not possible, nominees may share a recorded demo with the reviewers.
-All demos must be scheduled by March 3 and take place by March 31, 2023.
+DEMO: Each product entry will require one hour demos with two assigned expert Reviewers between January 8 and March 4, 2024.
+If a live demo is not possible, nominees may share a recorded demo with the Reviewers.
+All demos must be scheduled by February 9 and take place by March 4, 2024.

-Inappropriate Claims or Representation.
-If during the review process a judge or SIIA staff discovers and confirms the existence aof inappropriate claims about the nominated product, the product will be removed from consideration without a refund of the nomination fees.
+Inappropriate Claims or Representation: If during the review process a Judge or SIIA staff member discovers and confirms the existence of inappropriate claims about the nominated product, the product will be removed from consideration without a refund of the nomination fees.

-Professional Conduct.
-All employees of a nominating company, contracted representatives, and judges are expected to conduct themselves according to the highest levels of professionalism, courtesy, respect, and integrity.
-SIIA staff will investigate any and all complaints of misconduct on the part of nominees and judg
+Professional Conduct: All employees of a nominating company, contracted representatives, and Judges are expected to conduct themselves according to the highest levels of professionalism, courtesy, respect, and integrity.
+SIIA staff will investigate any and all complaints of misconduct on the part of Nominees and Judges.